• Skip to primary navigation

 • No tortillas? - Skip the bowl and serve with chips instead.

-• Gluten-free? – Siete is the only brand I know of that makes gluten-free burrito-size tortillas, but they're quite pricey.
+• Make it gluten-free – Siete is the only brand I know of that makes gluten-free burrito-size tortillas, but they’re quite pricey.
 You can also use a regular-size gluten-free tortilla pressed into a smaller oven-safe bowl or ramekin.

 • Make it vegan - omit the ground meat and use 2 cans of beans tossed with the taco seasoning (heat in a skillet if desired).